SEKOIA-IO/documentation/docs/getting_started/generate_api_keys.md

 1. Click on the `+ API key` button
 2. Give a name and a description to your key (description should be more than 10 characters and less than 100 characters)
 3. Select one or more roles to associate with your key.
-For instance, if you want to use your key to retrieve information from the Intelligence Center, you can use the role `ic_viewer - Intelligence Center Read-Only`
+For instance, if you want to use your key to retrieve information from the Intelligence Center, please select the role `ic_viewer - Intelligence Center Read-Only`
 4. Click on `Save`

 !!! note
     The key will only be displayed once.
-We recommend you save it into a vault.
+We recommend you to save it into a vault.

 ## Revoke an API Key

-Revoking an API key make it useless.
+Revoking an API key will make it unusable.
 It’s rather easy to do but keep in mind that it’s an action that cannot be reversed.

-To revoke an API key, you’ll have to:
+To revoke an API key, please proceed with the following steps:

-- Access the `Managed communities` page
-- On the API key tab, click on the `Edit` button
+1- Go to `Managed communities` page (Top right on your name initial) 2- On the API key tab, click on the `Edit` button
-- From there, you can revoke the API key by clicking on the red button `Revoke`
+3- Then revoke the API key by clicking on the red button `Revoke`